mattmaynes2/aria/reports/research/02-AutomationSystems.md

 ### Description

 Apple HomeKit allows users to control their smart devices using their IPad or IPhone.
-Apple HomeKit doesn't require any central hub however if a user wants to control devices when not at home their needs to be an Apple device in the home that the devices are connected to, this device can be an Ipad or apple TV.
+Apple HomeKit does not require any central hub to control the devices, but does require there to be Apple device connected to the network at all times.
+If a user wants to control devices with an IPhone while not at home, the devices must be connected to an Apple product that is connected to the network, such as an Ipad or apple TV.

 ### Technical Overview